civicrm/civicrm-user-guide/docs/common-workflows/deduping-and-merging.md

 ![screenshot](../img/CiviCRM_dedupe_batchmerge.PNG)

+!!! warning
-**WARNING:** before you begin to consider using batch dedupe, please take note of the following:
+    before you begin to consider using batch dedupe, please take note of points below

 1. This feature is intended for use with large data sets that have strictly managed field structures.
 If you have a small database with